UMD-INST377/Group-Project-Base/README.md

 ## API Server Endpoints
 `/api/artists` - API route for artists
-- GET - Returns data based on the artist id
+- GET - Gets a single record from the artist table
 - POST - Update data based on the artist id
 - PUT - Insert data into the artist table in the database
 - DELETE - Deletes data based on the artist id

 `/api/artwork` - API route for artwork
-- GET
+- GET - Gets a single record from the artwork table
-- POST
+- POST - Update data based on the artwork id
-- PUT
+- PUT - Insert data into the artwork table in the database
-- DELETE
+- DELETE - Deletes data based on the artwork id

 `/api/country` - API route for country
-- GET
+- GET - Gets a single record from the country table
-- POST
+- POST - Update data based on the country id
-- PUT
+- PUT - Insert data into the country table in the database
-- DELETE
+- DELETE - Deletes data based on the country id

 `/api/galleries` - API route for galleries
-- GET
+- GET - Gets a single record from the galleries table
-- POST
+- POST - Update data based on the gallery id
-- PUT
+- PUT - Insert data into the galleries table in the database
-- DELETE
+- DELETE - Deletes data based on the gallery id

 `/api/genres` - API route for genres
-- GET
+- GET - Gets a single record from the genres table
-- POST
+- POST - Update data based on the genre id
-- PUT
+- PUT - Insert data into the genres table in the database
-- DELETE
+- DELETE - Deletes data based on the genre id

 `/api/reservation` - API route for reservation
-- GET
+- GET - Gets a single record from the reservations table
-- POST
+- POST - Update data based on the reservation id
-- PUT
+- PUT - Insert data into the reservations table in the database
-- DELETE
+- DELETE - Deletes data based on the reservation id

 ## Known Bugs and Future Development
 ### Bugs:
+None

 ### Future Development:
+- Add a login page
+- Add a profile page where customers can purchase, and save their transactions
+- Add more artist and artwork names
+- Have a filter that filters for artist, artwork, or country
+- Make the layout more professional